Netsensia/2048Solver/README.md

 ![Program Results]
 (https://www.dropbox.com/s/lhn72wgbsmbqye8/Screenshot%202015-06-26%2002.11.43.png?dl=1)

-## Next steps

-I want to get several games running in parallel on different CPU cores so I can ramp up the number of samples taken for each search depth.

 ## Program development

 The rest of this README was written while building the program so roughly documents the process of finding better ways to search for a solution.
 It's a bit of a hodge-podge, but shows some of the results obtained early on.